leaf-ai/platform-services/README.md

 A combined build script is provided 'platform-services/build.sh' to allow all stages of the build including producing docker images to be run together.

-# Running the AWS Istio example using the kops cluster manager
+# Deploying the Istio Service platform on AWS with Kubernetes

 The experimentsrv component comes with an Istio definition file for deployment into AWS using Kubernetes (k8s) and Istio.